biotaphy/biotaphy.github.io/web_client.md

 ----

 ### Occurrence Data - GBIF
-You can view and use data from GBIF that Biotaphy has already acquired.
+You can view and use data from GBIF that BiotaPhy has already acquired.
 To do so, select the "Use GBIF data" radio button under the "SPECIES DATA" tab.
 You will be presented with a search field.
 Start typing the name of a species that you are interested in and matching taxa will be autocompleted after you type